DoudGaya/DoudGaya/README.md

 - 🌌 Projects: chemcider | acmegrid | riCapano | the source of truth
 - 👀 Languages is speak: JavaScript | PHP | css | html | python
 - 🌹 Frameworks: Vuejs | React | Laravel | Tailwind and Flutter
-- 🌱 I’m currently learning Flutter & Dart
-- 💞️ I’m looking to collaborate on a very interesting php and javaScript project
 - 📫 How to reach me adaag.ad@gmail.com | +234 806 224 9834
 - I love science and technology 🥼🧪🧬
 - I enjoys working with smart and creative people 😎
--